derekfrye/sql-middleware/docs/README.md

 This middleware performance is about 14% faster than SQlx for at least some SQLite workloads.
 (That could be my misunderstanding of SQLx rather than an inherent performance difference.)
 For current evidence, see our [benchmark results](/bench_results/index.md).

+See also: [API test coverage](docs/api_test_coverage.md) for a map of the public surface to current tests.

 ## Goals
 * Convenience functions for common async SQL query patterns
 * Keep underlying flexibility of `deadpool` connection pooling